-Carticel, a first-generation ACI product for the treatment and repair of cartilage defects in the knee, is the first and currently the only FDA-approved autologous cartilage repair product.
-Carticel is indicated for the repair of symptomatic cartilage defects of the femoral condyle (medial, lateral or trochlea) caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure such as debridement, or the removal of damaged or defective cartilage, microfracture, or the creation of tiny fractures in the bone to encourage new cartilage development, drilling/abrasion arthroplasty, or reshaping the joint, or osteochondral allograft/autograft, or transferring cartilage from one joint to another.
+Carticel, a first-generation ACI product for the treatment and repair of cartilage defects in the knee, is the first and only FDA-approved autologous cartilage repair product.
+Carticel is indicated for the repair of symptomatic cartilage defects of the femoral condyle (medial, lateral or trochlea) caused by acute or repetitive trauma, in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure such as debridement, microfracture, drilling/abrasion arthroplasty, or osteochondral allograft/autograft.
 Carticel received a Biologics License Application (BLA) approval in 1997 and is currently marketed in the U.S. It is generally used on patients with larger lesions (greater than 3 cm2).
-In the year ended December 31, 2013, net revenues were \$35.2 million for Carticel, and in the three months ended March 31, 2014, net revenues were \$7.9 million for Carticel.
+In the year ended December 31, 2013, net revenues were \$35.2 million for Carticel.

-Carticle is implanted by orthopedic surgeons after obtaining a cartilage biopsy during an initial arthroscopic procedure.
-The patient's chondrocytes, which are the cells that produce cartilage, are isolated and expanded in a manufacturing process compliant with current Good Manufacturing Practices (cGMP).
+Carticel is implanted by orthopedic surgeons after obtaining a cartilage biopsy during an initial arthroscopic procedure.
+The patient's chondrocytes, which are the cells that produce cartilage, are isolated and expanded in a current Good Manufacturing Practices (cGMP) manufacturing process.
 During a second surgical procedure, the cells are implanted in the cartilage defect under a sutured periosteal flap, where they produce new hyaline cartilage.
 The therapeutic advantage of this approach relative to other approaches, such as microfracture, is that the autologous chondrocytes produce the hyaline cartilage that is naturally present in the knee, rather than fibrous cartilage which lacks durability and the wear characteristics of hyaline cartilage.